hyperdoit/TQFRanalysis/README.md

 number of classes used to represent TQFR pages and associated data for both TQFRscraper and TQFRanalyzer.

-You must have an internet connection and an access.caltech username and password

 Classes:
 * TQFRpage
     * Represents EITHER a TQFRpage file, or a template TQFR page that you can match actual instances or other templates to, for use in sorting.
     * Notes year, term, division, className, termChar (A/B/C, I.e. which set of a class it is, not necessarily which term it is given in), classNameForFileName (standardized), url, pracOrAnal, classNum, professors, departments.
-    * Contains a TQFRdata instance, though it doesn't necessarily do anything with it;
-      the scraper doesn't, anyway.
-Its most important methods are probably initFromFilenameAndPath(self, filename, path), setMatchAny(self), copy(self),
-      and especially matches(self, other).
+    * Contains a TQFRdata instance, though it doesn't necessarily do anything with it; the scraper doesn't, anyway.
+Its most important methods are probably initFromFilenameAndPath(self, filename, path), setMatchAny(self), copy(self), and especially matches(self, other).
 * TQFRdata
     * A large class that represents the actual contents of a TQFR page.
 The big difference between it and TQFRpage is whether you want to bother with stripping data out of the tables (sometimes you don't.).
     * Contains the methods for actually scanning a scraped file and inputting a representation of all the data on the page.
 3 of them, actually; sCont, pCont, and nCont, though I should probably get rid of that middle one, I'm not using it like I thought I would.
 It then sorts this data into a bunch of containers, many of which are or contain...
 * StatObj
     * A small class that stores a data set of integers or floats plus some statistical information on them and methods for presenting it.
 * ProfessorData
     * A container class for the 'Instructor Section' part of a TQFR page.
 	  TQFRdata stores a list of them, which could have anywhere from 0 (PA16A Cooking Basics) to 16 (CMS300 Research in Computing and Mathematical Sciences) professors (or more, if I find a class with more Instructor Sections...though in fact right now it can't have a 16-professor class, because the filename needed to read it in is above Windows' 260-character path limit.
 I have some ideas for getting around this without huge restructuring, but given that there is only one respondent to that class, it's not a huge priority.).
 * TAdata
     * A container class for the 'Teaching Assistant Section' of a TQFR page.
 	  TQFRdata stores a list of them, exactly as it does for professors.
-It would be pretty easy to make it possible to scrape and aggregate by TA; the way the classes are set up, I would mostly just be copying bits of code I wrote for professors and changing some regular expressions and variable names.
+It would be pretty easy to make it possible to scrape and aggregate by TA;
+	  the way the classes are set up, I would mostly just be copying bits of code I wrote for professors and changing some regular expressions and variable names.

 ======= TQFRanalyzer.py

 Classes:

---- TQFRanalyzer
+* TQFRanalyzer

-The main analyzing program, that contains methods to let you interactively create Aggragates and view data on them.
+    * The main analyzing program, that contains methods to let you interactively create Aggragates and view data on them.
 It is the one that messes with the TQFRdata object in each TQFRpage; TQFRscraper just looks at TQFRpage.
 	  Speaking of aggregates...

---- Aggregate
+* Aggregate

-A class that aggregates TQFRdata instances, and contains a menu that lets the user manipulate its contents.
-Mostly for easy manipulation of packs of TQFRpage instances where you care about the TQFRdata part, it is set up to be quite
-flexible: you give it a bunch of pages, it scans them all, and keeps all the tables that are present in all of the given pages (actually, a lot of this is done with methods in TQFRdata, because Aggregate's most important class variable is a TQFRpage instance named aggPage, but Aggregate orchestrates it.).
+    * A class that aggregates TQFRdata instances, and contains a menu that lets the user manipulate its contents.
+Mostly for easy manipulation of packs of TQFRpage instances where you care about the TQFRdata part, it is set up to be quite flexible: you give it a bunch of pages, it scans them all, and keeps all the tables that are present in all of the given pages (actually, a lot of this is done with methods in TQFRdata, because Aggregate's most important class variable is a TQFRpage instance named aggPage, but Aggregate orchestrates it.).
 So you don't have to tell it what kind of aggregate you're trying to make; if you give it six pages of the same class, it will report back data on that class and nothing else (unless somebody has taught/TA'd it in all six of those years, in which case you probably want to know that anyway.).

 Things I'd like this program to eventually be capable of doing: